ndrewr/udacityP3/README.md

 Game controls with arrow keys, objective is to reach the "goal" (the ancestor skeleton in this case) for a set number of levels.
 A future version can easily employ a random level generator.

-Sound effects and CSS added mixed in for pop.
+Live version, hopefully working, is here: http://uncleoptimus.github.io/udacityP3 Sound effects and CSS added in for pop.

-This project thanks the following resources for assets and inspiration:
+This project owes thanks to the following resources for assets and inspiration:
 - StackOverflow : http://stackoverflow.com

 - Lost Decade Games : http://www.lostdecadegames.com/how-to-make-a-simple-html5-canvas-game/